Trump says he’s ‘strongly considering’ pardoning Michael Flynn

 If Trump pardons his former national security adviser, it would be the latest such move by the president after several recent high-profile clemency announcements.
 Last month, Trump pardoned or commuted the sentences of seven convicted white-collar criminals alongside four others whose cases were not as well known.

 The pardons and commutations focused on the type of corruption and lying charges that Trump’s associates were convicted of as part of the Russia investigation.
-Among those whose crimes were forgiven were disgraced politician Rod R. Blagojevich, convicted junk bond king Michael Milken and former New York police commissioner Bernard Kerik.
+Among those whose crimes were forgiven were disgraced former Illinois governor Rod R. Blagojevich, convicted junk bond king Michael Milken and former New York police commissioner Bernard Kerik.

 Spencer S. Hsu and Anne Gearan contributed to this report.